Math 5260 Dynamical Systems

 - Read Strogatz Ch 3

 - 2x)).
+Sketch several representative phase lines on the bifurcation diagram.
 It is OK to use software to plot any

 - Change of variables:

 - Logistic D.E.: dx/dt = ax-bx2.
 Rescale by y=Ax.
 (A is a